 In January 2008, the Company adopted a non-qualified deferred compensation plan for the purpose of attracting and retaining advisors who operate, for tax purposes, as independent contractors, by providing an opportunity for participating advisors to defer receipt of a portion of their gross commissions generated primarily from commissions earned on the sale of various products.
 The deferred compensation plan has been fully funded to date by participant contributions.
 Plan assets are invested in mutual funds, which are held by the Company in a Rabbi Trust.
-The liability for benefits accrued under the non-qualified deferred compensation plan totaled \$177.7 million at December 31, 2017, which is included in accounts payable and accrued liabilities in the consolidated statements of financial condition.
-The cash values of the related trust assets was \$176.9 million at December 31, 2017, which is measured at fair value and included in other assets in the consolidated statements of financial condition.
+The liability for benefits accrued under the non-qualified deferred compensation plan totaled \$182.4 million at December 31, 2018, which is included in accounts payable and accrued liabilities in the consolidated statements of financial condition.
+The cash values of the related trust assets was \$178.7 million at December 31, 2018, which is measured at fair value and included in other assets in the consolidated statements of financial condition.

-Certain employees and advisors of the Company's subsidiaries participated in non-qualified deferred compensation plans (the "Plans") that permitted participants to defer portions of their compensation and earn interest on the deferred amounts.
-The Plans were closed to new participants as of December 31, 2017 and no contributions have been made since the date of the Company's acquisition of such subsidiary.
+Certain employees of the Company participate in a non-qualified deferred compensation plan that permits participants to defer portions of their compensation and earn interest on the deferred amounts.
 Plan assets are held by the Company in a Rabbi Trust and accounted for in the manner described above.
-As of December 31, 2017, the Company has recorded assets of \$3.5 million and liabilities of \$1.8 million, which are included in other assets and accounts payable and accrued liabilities, respectively, in the consolidated statements of financial condition.
+As of December 31, 2018, the

+Company has recorded assets of \$3.2 million and liabilities of \$3.3 million, which are included in other assets and accounts payable and accrued liabilities, respectively, in the consolidated statements of financial condition.

-17. Related Party Transactions
+18. Related Party Transactions